 This year, 771 players took advantage of our early bird registration, saving more than $15,000 in registration fees.
 We appreciate you choosing to play in our program this season.
 More season information will be coming soon.
 Check this website for updates, read your email and follow us on Facebook.
 We don't use twitter yet, but we could be tweeting soon.

-Our 2014 registration for ages 4-19 will open on January 6, 2014.
-We will offer teams at the little league (ages 4-12) and prep level (ages 13-19).
+2014 player registration for ages 4-19 is open until March 15th.
+We offer teams at the little league (ages 4-12) and prep level (ages 13-19).
 We served more than 1,050 players in 2013 and expect our program to continue its growth in 2014.
-We serve more players, have more volunteer coaches, have access to more fields and schedule more games than any program in the area from May through September.
+Sign up now to secure your spot in our program.
+We serve more players, more volunteer coaches, have access to more fields and schedule more games than any program in the area from May through September.

 If you are interested in getting more involved in our baseball community please contact one of our board members for more information.

 If you are interested in serving as a head coach or assistant coach in 2014 there will be a coaches information meeting on Sunday, January 26th from 6 - 7 PM at the Blaine Baseball Complex.
 This meeting is a time to receive general information on the upcoming season and is a place to give input and ask questions.
 If interested the BALL Board of Directors monthly meeting follws at 7 PM in preparations for the 2014 season and all are welcome to attend this meeting also.

 All people interested in coaching must complete the 2014 coaches application process to be able to serve as a head or assistant coach.
 Please visit the coaches page for more information.
 Note that you will need to have a certificate of proof that you have passed the concussion training to complete the application process.

 Members of the Blaine Area Little League (B.A.L.L.) elected new members of the board during the league's annual meeting in October, and named current board members to new positions.